gridgain/org-gridgain-cache-store-factories/README.md

 ## INSTALLATION

 1. Clone the repository
-2. In build.gradle set "igniteVersion" or "gridgainVersion" to match the Ignite or GridGain version you use.
+2. In build.gradle set `igniteVersion` or `gridgainVersion` to match the Ignite or GridGain version you use.
 3. Build the project.
-By
+By default it builds for Ignite.
+Add `-PbuildProfile=gridgain` to the gradle command line to build the project for GridGain.
 4. Deploy the project JAR to all server nodes and add it as a runtime Maven dependency to your client application.